The stochastic Auxiliary Problem Principle in Banach spaces: measurability and convergence: Convergence results and efficiency estimates

 Assumptions~\ref{hyp:sep_banach}-\ref{hyp:jad}, \ref{hyp:jc_lsc} and \ref{hyp:coer} ensure that $J$ is well-defined, convex, \lsc, coercive and attains its minimum on $\Uad$.
 Hence, Problem~\eqref{eq:master_pb} has a non-empty set of solutions $U\opt$.
-We denote by $J\opt$ the value of $\J$ on $U\opt$.
-Note that from now on, $K$ is supposed to be $b$-strongly convex, so by Corollary~\ref{cor:mes_iter}, the problem solved at each iteration $k$ of the stochastic APP algorithm admits a unique solution $\va{U}_{k+1}$, which is measurable.
+From now on, $K$ is supposed to be $b$-strongly convex, so by Corollary~\ref{cor:mes_iter}, the problem solved at each iteration~$k$ of the stochastic APP algorithm admits a unique solution $\va{U}_{k+1}$, which is measurable.

-We start by a technical lemma where we give an inequality that is satisfied by a Lyapunov function for the stochastic APP algorithm.
-This inequality will be used for the proof of convergence of the stochastic APP algorithm in Theorem~\ref{thm:cv} but also to derive efficiency estimates in Theorems~\ref{thm:cv_rate_expec_avrg} and~\ref{thm:cv_rate_expec_last}.
+We start by a technical lemma which gives a key inequality that will be used for the proof of convergence of the stochastic APP algorithm in Theorem~\ref{thm:cv} and to derive efficiency estimates in Theorems~\ref{thm:cv_rate_expec_avrg} and~\ref{thm:cv_rate_expec_last}.

 \begin{lemma} Let $v \in \Uad$ and consider the Lyapunov function: